denim-bluu/meeting_transcripts_cleaner/docs/ideas.md

 #### Description

 Generate intelligent, audience-appropriate summaries in multiple formats, eliminating hours of post-meeting documentation work.
+With preserving all the details, ensuring accuracy that the web-based ChatGPT with one-shot attempt often fails to capture nuances and context.

 #### Key Features